Swift-AI/Swift-AI/Examples/README.md

 ![Sune-Sider.gif](https://github.com/collinhundley/Swift-AI/blob/master/SiteAssets/Sine-Slider.gif?raw=true)

-You tap 'Start' to begin the training process and view the network's progress - live!
-Tapping 'Pause' will pause the training.
-Tapping 'Reset' will completely reset the neural network with new, randomly-generated weights.
+- Tap 'Start' to begin the training process and view the network's progress - live!
+- Tap 'Pause' to pause the training.
+- Tap 'Reset' to completely reset the neural network with new, randomly-generated weights.
 This discards any training that has happened previously.

 > **How does it work?**